Anoerak/Tutorials/README.md

 ### II.
 Craco.config.js

-You want to create a `craco.config.js` file at the root of your directory of your project and copy/paste this code:
+You want to create a `craco.config.js` file at the root of your project and copy/paste this code:

 ````javascript
 const path = require(`path`);